 As just one negative example among many….
-The other evening we watched the movie “Evan Almighty.”
+The other evening my wife and I watched the movie “Evan Almighty.”
 There’s one scene in the movie where a freshman Congressman, Evan, tells another, long-time Congressman, Mr Long, that he needs to repent.
 You could just see on Mr Long’s face what he was thinking when Evan told him he needed to repent; it was a totally negative image of repentance that Mr Long had in his mind.
 To him, the very thought of repenting was humiliating, ugly and distasteful.
 That’s because his idea of repentance was wrong.

-There are two words (and their derivatives) used in the Hebrew and Greek languages of the Bible which have been translated “repent” or “repentance” in English.
+There are two words (and their derivatives) used in the original Hebrew, Aramaic, and Greek languages of the Bible which have been translated “repent” or “repentance” in English.
 The most basic meanings of those Hebrew and Greek words are to change one’s mind, or to expand that definition just a little, it means to set my mind in opposition to a self-filled life and in favor of a Jesus-filled life.
 That’s it.
 That’s all repent means—to change one’s mind.
 Maybe right now you’re thinking that it means a lot more that that . . . but it doesn’t!
 It simply means to change one’s mind.
-It does not mean to cry, to moan, to sob and weep at a church altar or in a tent revival meeting, to be extremely sorry for wrongdoing, to promise never to do something again, to promise to turn away from sin.
+It does not mean to cry, to moan, to sob and weep at a church altar or in a church revival meeting, to be extremely sorry for wrongdoing, to promise never to do something again, to promise to turn away from sin.
 Nope.
 None of those.
 It means to change one’s mind.
 Period!

 That’s a real basic definition.
 Let’s expand it a little to give you just a bit more of a feel for what it means.
-Here’s an expanded, amplified meaning: Repentance is to live in a continual state of changing mental awareness whereby we see life and reality more and more as God sees them, and think more and more like God thinks.
+Here’s an expanded, amplified meaning: Repentance is to live in a continual state of changing mental and attitude awareness whereby we see life and reality more and more as God sees them, and think more and more like God thinks.
 How do we reach such a state of awareness and comprehension?

-By continually reading and studying the Bible and letting the Holy Spirit point out what we need to change our minds about.
+By continually reading and studying the Bible and letting Holy Spirit point out what we need to change our minds about.
 It means that—based upon the Bible’s teachings—we are constantly changing our minds throughout our lifetimes so that we develop godly minds and think more and more like God thinks.
 There are many references in the New Testament that teach this concept; I’ll let you look up those references for yourself.
-The life of a Jesus-believer is a continual, lifelong state of repentance, of changing our minds.
+The life of a follower of Jesus is a continual, lifelong state of repentance, of changing our minds.